 1. Create an environment:#

-conda create -n myenv python=3.10
+conda create -n myenv python=3.102.
+Activate it:#

-conda activate myenv
+conda activate myenv3.
+Install packages:#

-conda install numpy pandas
+conda install numpy pandas4.
+Deactivate:#

-Conda environments come with Python and often install scientific libraries faster and more reliably.
+conda deactivateConda environments come with Python and often install scientific libraries faster and more reliably.

 4. Which One Should You Use?#

-Your situation | Use… |
+| Your situation | Use… |

-You’re a beginner or working on standard Python 3+ apps | venv |
+| You’re a beginner or working on standard Python 3+ apps | venv |

-You work in data science / machine learning | conda |
+| You work in data science / machine learning | conda |

-You need to manage multiple Python versions | pyenv (optionally with venv ) |
+| You need to manage multiple Python versions | pyenv (optionally with venv) |

-You need compatibility with Python 2 or advanced options | virtualenv |
+| You need compatibility with Python 2 or advanced options | virtualenv |